-All of our beans and vegetables are gluten-free non-gmo and canned without any added sugar or artificial ingredients.
+All Goode Foods products are canned and sealed immediately after each harvest to retain the highest amount of nutritional value.
+Our beans and vegetables are gluten-free non-gmo and canned without any added sugar or artificial ingredients.
 Our field teams use a systematic approach to planting our crops and predicting yields and harvesting dates.
-Our goal is to continuously operate our processing facilities near capacity throughout the season plus achieve the desired degree of crop quality.
-All Goode Foods products are canned and sealed immediately after each harvest to retain the highest amount of nutritional value.

 Precision Fertility Application: We work with our growers to employ GPS systems to optimize planting, cultivating and spraying.
 The technology helps farmers improve soil quality, utilize every acre, reduce chemical application by eliminating overlap, and maximize crop yield.
 They also utilize farming practices that reduce soil compaction, mitigate soil erosion and save fuel.